adrienpoly/stimulus-conductor/readme.md

 // create a parent controller by extending stimulus-conductor controller export default class extends Conductor {
   connect() {
-    super.connect();

-    // you can access to the children controllers like this
+    // if you overwrite connect you must call super!!!! super.connect();
+  }

+  update() {
     // this.itemControllers is an array of item stimulus controllers
     // this.itemControllers.length -> 3
   }
 }
 ```

+By convention the parent controller has a new class method `this.itemControllers` that return an array of all children controllers

 #### Define your children controllers by extending `stimulus-conductor`